zhoji/verteseg/README.md

 This assumes that your data is organized such that the fat fraction DICOM series is located in `/path/to/your/data/E1234/5/`<br />
 Masks will be saved as `/path/to/save/masks/E1234/5/E1234S501I_mask_pred_#.DCM` where # is the slice number.

+## Credits

+This was created by the [Musculoskeletal Magnetic Resonance Imaging Lab](https://profiles.ucsf.edu/roland.krug).<br />
+Please contact [Jiamin Zhou, MS](https://profiles.ucsf.edu/jiamin.zhou) if you have any questions or comments.